March 12, 2025

-FarmWorks is making a very significant difference, from farm to fork, across Nova Scotia, thanks to investors who have purchased shares enabling FarmWorks to lend over $10.7 million to 172 food related businesses that are starting up or expanding.
+FarmWorks Shareholders are making a very significant difference, from farm to fork, across Nova Scotia, thanks to over 520 investors who have purchased $5,983,300 of shares enabling FarmWorks to lend over $10.7 million to 172 food related businesses that are starting up or expanding.
 These businesses are providing good food and beverages and helping to grow Nova Scotia’s economy.
-NS needs many more farms and food businesses and FarmWorks needs many more investors to support local production, especially as we deal with challenges affecting the security of our food supply.
-Every $100 share helps grow a local food related business.
+NS needs many more farms and food related businesses, especially as we deal with challenges affecting the security of our food supply.

 Losses are covered by income and there is no impact on share value.
-At the end of 2023 there were fewer losses than expected and at the end of October 2024 losses were slightly higher but that was not unforeseen given the lingering effects of COVID and the many other challenges faced by food providers: input costs, regulations, marketing of local products, transportation costs, climate change impacts, accessing other funds in addition to FarmWorks loans in order to grow businesses, and difficulty finding advisors and mentors who fully understand food businesses.
+At the end of 2023 there were fewer losses than expected and at the end of December 2024 losses were slightly higher but that was not unforeseen given the lingering effects of COVID and many challenges faced by food providers: input costs, regulations, marketing, transportation costs, climate change impacts, accessing other funds in addition to FarmWorks loans in order to grow businesses, and difficulty finding advisors and mentors who fully understand food businesses.

 Strong personal relationships are a characteristic of FarmWorks operations, helping to ensure the success of clients and of the organization.
-FarmWorks augments loans by providing mentoring and seeking advisors for clients, and by promoting the benefits of local, sustainable food production across the Province.
+FarmWorks assists clients by providing mentoring and seeking advisors for clients, and by promoting the benefits of local, sustainable food production across the Province.
 In the words of a client – finding funds and meeting regulatory requirements increases stress, FarmWorks decreases stress.

 Food production is a key to building new rural and urban economic capacity across this province.
 Nova Scotia has the people, the land, the climate, and many opportunities to ensure a healthy, profitable, food secure future.
 Directors, and Shareholders and Clients recognize the potential for this province to benefit from greater investment in food and beverage production, and FarmWorks’ Community Economic Development Investment Fund has become a crucial component of that potential.